 A popular landmark in Vancouver’s Stanley Park is the First Nations art area near Brockton Point.
 It has nine totem poles, other Indigenous art and a gift shop.

-The site is one of the most visited and photographed places in the park, and in all of Vancouver in fact.
-For tourists, especially ones travelling from abroad, it’s a must-see destination.
+The site is one of the most visited and photographed places in the park, and in all of Vancouver as well.
+It’s a must-see destination for tourists, especially ones travelling from abroad.

 Totem Poles in Vancouver’s Stanley Park

 Stanley Park is Vancouver’s largest urban park, covering just short of a thousand acres of land between the City of Vancouver and West Vancouver (but within the former of the two municipalities).
 The park features a large forest, a fantastic and world-famous seawall, multiple beaches, stunning views and more.

 There are many landmarks to check out within Stanley Park.
 Among the most famous are the First Nations totem poles and art displays not far from Brockton Point and the Brockton Point Lighthouse in the far southeast corner of the park.
 All tour busses stop here to allow their passengers to take photos.

 The First Nations art area has a gift shop for tourists to explore and purchase souvenirs from.
 There are public washrooms nearby too.

 See below for a video of the totem poles and other Indigenous art in the area.
 Check out our articles about Stanley Park in Autumn and the Stanley Park Seawall for other similar videos.

 The first of the other two articles has a video featuring the entire park in November.
 The second includes a video with footage of the park in early spring.
 For a video of what Stanley Park looks like from your car, see our main article about Vancouver’s Stanley Park.